 Projects are carried out on a pre-lease basis, i.e. launch of the investment process is conditional upon execution of a lease contract with a potential tenant.
-Throughout 2023, the Group advanced with speculative big-box projects at specific locations, which, when combined with pre-lease projects, make up significant investment initiatives designed to address the current market dynamics.
+In 2022, at selected locations the Group launched big-box speculative projects, which, together with pre-lease projects, constitute larger investment projects implemented in response to the present market situation.
+These projects have already been almost fully taken up by tenants, and their construction has been completed or will be completed within several months.
+In 2022, 90% of the area under construction was leased under lease contracts.